MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ## Specify custom match conditions

 You can specify conditions that certain records should always match or never match.
 These rules can be uploaded to override the standard match process.
 For example, if there are John Doe I and John Doe II in our records, the system might match them as one person.
-Custom match rules let you speficy that their profiles refer to different people.
+Custom match rules let you specify that their profiles refer to different people.

 1. Go to **Data** > **Unify** > **Match** and select **Custom match** in the **Matched records details** section.